GNOME/gimp/devel-docs/GIMP3-plug-in-porting-guide/script-fu-author-guide.md

       "authors"
       "copyright holders"
       "copyright dates"
-      "*"  ; image types: any
+      "*"  ; image modes: any
       SF-TWO-OR-MORE-DRAWABLE  ; multi-layer capability argument
-      SF-ADJUSTMENT "Radius (in pixels)" (list 100 1 5000 1 10 0 SF-SPINNER)
+      SF-ADJUSTMENT "Radius" (list 100 1 5000 1 10 0 SF-SPINNER)
     )

 The "multilayer-capability" argument can have the following values:

-    SF_ONE_DRAWABLE           expects exactly one drawable
+    SF-ONE-DRAWABLE           expects exactly one drawable
-    SF_ONE_OR_MORE_DRAWABLE   expects and will process one or more drawables SF_TWO_OR_MORE_DRAWABLE   expects and will process two or more drawables
+    SF-ONE-OR-MORE-DRAWABLE   expects and will process one or more drawables SF-TWO-OR-MORE-DRAWABLE   expects and will process two or more drawables

-This is only a declaration; whether your run func does what it promises is another matter.
+This is only a declaration; whether your defined run func does what it promises is another matter.

-A script declaring SF_ONE_DRAWABLE still receives a vector of drawables, but the vector should be of length one.
+A script declaring SF-ONE-DRAWABLE still receives a vector of drawables, but the vector should be of length one.

 These do not specify how the script will process the drawables.
-Typically, SF_ONE_OR_MORE_DRAWABLE means a script will filter the given drawables independently and sequentially.
+Typically, SF-ONE-OR-MORE-DRAWABLE means a script will filter the given drawables independently and sequentially.
-Typically, SF_TWO_OR_MORE_DRAWABLE means a script will combine the given drawables, say into another drawable by a binary operation.
+Typically, SF-TWO-OR-MORE-DRAWABLE means a script will combine the given drawables, say into another drawable by a binary operation.

 The "multilayer-capability" argument tells GIMP to enable the script's menu item when a user has selected the appropriate count of drawables.

-#### A script should check how many drawables were passed
+#### A well-written script should check how many drawables were passed

-A well-written script should throw an error if a caller does not pass the expected number of drawables, either more or fewer than declared.
-See below.
+A well-written script should throw an error when it is not passed the declared number of drawables, either more or fewer than declared.

 Starting with GIMP 3,
 a plugin that takes an image takes a container of possibly many drawables.
 This is the so-called "multi-layer selection" feature.
-Existing plugins that don't are deprecated, and may become obsoleted in a future version of GIMP.
+Existing plugins that don't are deprecated, and may become obsolete in a future version of GIMP.

 Plugins should declare how many drawables they can process, also called the "multi-layer capability" or "drawable arity" of the algorithm.